wandb/docs/docs/guides/launch/kubernetes.md

           configMap:
             name: wandb-launch-configmap
 ```
+We recommend you pull the latest agent image from our public docker registry.
+You can find the latest image tag [here](https://hub.docker.com/r/wandb/launch-agent-dev/tags?page=1&ordering=last_updated).

-After you have created the deployment, you can check the status of the agent by running the following command:
+Check the status of your deployment with the following command:

 ```sh
 kubectl -n wandb describe deployment launch-agent